pgorman/gneto/README.md

 - Gento makes Gemini content accessible on platforms that do not yet have mature Gemini clients.
 - If you want a Gemini to HTTP proxy, Gneto improves your privacy by not replying on a proxy hosted by someone else.
 - No JavaScript.
 Browse from Lynx if you want.
-- Transient client certificates are supported.
+- Gneto supports client certificates.
 - Customize Gneto's look with standard CSS.
 Example light and dark themes are provided.
 - Gneto works well running on your workstation's loopback interface, a server on your home LAN, or (with a password enabled) on your public server.